 All told, RingCentral users find it to be an effective phone system for businesses.
 Our readers particularly like the volume discounts available, as well the intuitive administrative portal.
 For more impressions from our readers, check out our user reviews of RingCentral.

 The truth of the matter is that most businesses would be well-served by either Nextiva or RingCentral.
 Nextiva comes at a significantly lower cost and it’s a better intersection of price and feature set than RingCentral.
 On the other hand, RingCentral has international features that Nextiva lacks.
+If you still require a further look, check out our guide to the Best RingCentral Competitors and Alternatives.

 If you’re on a tight budget but don’t want to compromise on VoIP functionality, Nextiva is a great fit, especially if you’re a smaller organization that wants things like unlimited calling and fax functionality even at the lowest tiers of service.
 If your company has teams in different countries, however, then RingCentral would be a better fit.